-As discussed in #1696648: Untie entity validation from form validation, we have the options of rolling our own vs. using the Symfony validator component.
+As discussed in, we have the options of rolling our own vs. using the Symfony validator component.
 Thanks to the help of Bernhard Schussek (bschussek) from symfony, integrating the symfony component works well now.
 So the proposal is to build upon that to implement validation for typed data, what covers entity validation.
 As a follow-up, we could then allow using symfony validation constraints directly from fapi also.

 User interface changes